 Connect the slip joints first -> install the O-shaped rings -> install the sink trap

 Remember to never over-tighten the parts.
 Over-tightening the parts may lead to cracks especially if the sink parts are made of plastic, but still, make sure you do have an airtight seal.

 6) Clean the area and you’re done

 Once that’s done, your sink should be fully unclogged.
 Clean the area with a rag or a mop.
-You may decide to use a lemon wash to clean the area if there is any lingering odor from the sink trap.
+You may decide to use a lemon wash to clean the area if there is any lingering odour from the sink trap or drain hole.

 Choosing the best sinks for your kitchen

-Over here at BuildMat, we pride ourselves on only supplying high-quality materials for your kitchen appliances.
+Over here at BuildMat, we pride ourselves on only supplying high-quality materials for your Online Kitchen sinks.

 Our products come with a 5-year warranty as well as being 100% locally owned and operated.
 Our products are also quality-tested extensively according to ISO9001 standards.